stackpivot/mitmproxy/README.md

 MITM Proxy
 ==========

-A collection of logging proxy servers and replay utilities for:
+A collection of multi-protocol logging proxy servers and replay utilities.

+Supported protocols:
   * Telnet
   * HTTP
   * SSL
-  * SSH
+  * SSH - soon

 Motivation
 ----------

-Created as a debugging tool for various fencing agents that tend to break with each fencing device firmware upgrade, and then again (after fixing for the new FW) for older firmware versions. :)
+Created as a debugging tool for various enterprise fencing agents that tend to break with each fencing device firmware upgrade, and then again (after fixing for the new FW) for older firmware versions. :)